-Extend your Java program from Exercise II-5 to generate the input for a SAT solver to solve the N-Queens problem:
+Extend your Python program from Exercise II-5 to generate the input for a SAT solver to solve the N-Queens problem:

-- a) Reuse your function pair2int(n,r,c) from Exercise II-5. - b) Adapt your for-loops from Exercise II-5 to produce also clauses for the diagonals. - c) Reuse the for-loop from Exercise II-5 that produces clauses that specify that all rows contain a tower. - d) Using (a)-(c), write a DIMACS file and test it using lingeling.
+- a) Reuse your function pair2int(n,r,c) from Exercise II-5. - b) Adapt your for-loops from Exercise II-5 to produce also clauses for the diagonals. - c) Reuse the for-loop from Exercise II-5 that produces clauses that specify that all rows contain a tower. - d) Using (a)-(c), write a DIMACS file and test it using lingeling or another SAT solver.